jonstites/hello-cicd/README.md

 Build [passes](https://travis-ci.com/jonstites/hello-cicd/jobs/178401495/config) but still [no binaries](https://github.com/jonstites/hello-cicd/releases/tag/v0.1.1)!
 What gives?

-The reason is that we actually need to trigger builds on our tags.
+The reason is that we need to trigger builds on our tags.
+We have told Travis CI that we only want a build to be triggered against the master branch.
+Tags, even based off the master branch, won't trigger a new build.

-Assuming we're using [SemVer](https://semver.org/) for our tags, this can be done with a regex for our v0.1.2:
+For v0.1.2, assuming we're using [SemVer](https://semver.org/) for our tags, we can just use a regex to match our tags:

 ```yaml
 language: rust